Peak (video game)

-Peak (stylized in all caps) is a cooperative climbing video game developed and published by Aggro Crab and Landfall for Windows (Steam) on 16 June 2025.
-The objective of the game is to climb a pre-generated mountain with up to four players.
-There are various items that can be found along the way that may assist in the ascent.
+Peak (stylised in all caps) is a cooperative climbing video game developed and published by Aggro Crab and Landfall Games for Windows via Steam on 16 June 2025.
+Played in a first-person perspective, up to four players must climb a randomly pre-generated mountain through unique environments to reach rescue.
+Along the way, players can collect and use items to assist in their ascent.